zxalfred/node-file-server/README.md

 # expressFile
-> Use node express for http server to upload, display and download picture
+> Use node express as http server to upload, display and download picture

 ## Technology Stack
   * Node.js